No one likes being injured. Follow this advice to supercharge your injury recovery and get you back in the game.

 Following the guidelines for macronutrients is essential.
 Protein intake needs to be slightly higher in this phase.

 The addition of specific nutrients will help immensely.
-Foods in the green table will help provide the necessary micronutrients to supercharge healing.
 EAT THE RAINBOW.

 Specific supplementation protocol is advised.
 Building on what we started in the acute phase.

 In this phase the requirement for anti oxidants is increased

 This is the time to be adding smart fats and taking a fish oil supplement.
 In the acute phase we want to MANAGE inflammation but not INHIBIT it.
 Now we want to blitz it and kick start the recovery process.

 Omega 3 fatty acids are an anti-inflammatory powerhouse.
 The highest levels are found in wild salmon, mackerel, sardines, eggs, walnuts, flaxseed and green leafy vegetables.

 Other anti-inflammatory nutrients include the spices mentioned in the acute phase but also bromelain, papain and digestive enzymes.
 Bromelain is found in pineapple but can be taken in a supplement form also.

 All of these nutrients help to lower CRP which is the primary inflammatory marker in the body and well as promoting an optimal environment for healing.